 Specific circumstances prevent the [College or University] from gathering evidence sufficient to complete the investigation of the Title IX allegations in whole or in part.

 The Title IX Coordinator will provide both parties written notice if Title IX allegations are dismissed with an explanation for the dismissal.
+Either party may appeal the dismissal of a formal complaint pursuant to either the appeal process in the Title IX employee discipline procedure [LINK] if the respondent is an employee or the appeal process in the Title IX supplemental student conduct procedures [LINK] if the respondent is a student.

 Mandatory or discretionary dismissal of a Title IX claim does not preclude the [College or University] from investigating and pursuing discipline based on allegations that a Respondent violated other federal or state laws and regulations, [college or university] conduct policies, and/or other codes and contractual provisions governing student and employee conduct.